Augmented Sliced Wasserstein Distances: Experimental setups

 \subsection{Network architecture in the generative modeling experiment}

-Denote a convolutional layer whose kernel size is $s$ with $C$ kernels by $Conv_{C}(s\times s)$, and a fully-connected layer whose input and output layer have $s_1$ and $s_2$ neurons by $FC(s_1\times s_2)$.
-The network structure used in the generative modeling experiment is configured to be the same as described in~\citep{nguyen2020distributional}:
+Denote a convolutional layer whose kernel size is $s$ with $C$ kernels by $\text{Conv}_{C}(s\times s)$, and a fully-connected layer whose input and output layer have $s_1$ and $s_2$ neurons by $\text{FC}(s_1\times s_2)$.
+The network structure used in the generative modeling experiment is configured to be the same as described in~\citep{nguyen2021distributional}:

-We train the models with the Adam optimizer~\citep{kingma2015adam}, and set the batch size to $512$.
-Following the setup in~\citep{nguyen2020distributional}, the learning rate is set to $0.0005$ and beta=(0.5, 0.999) for both CIFAR10 dataset and CELEBA dataset.
+We train the models with the Adam optimizer, and set the batch size to $512$.
+Following the setup in~\citep{nguyen2021distributional}, the learning rate is set to $0.0005$ and beta=(0.5, 0.999) for both CIFAR10 dataset and CelebA dataset.
 For all methods, we set the order $k$ to $2$.
 For the ASWD, the number of iterations $M$ in Algorithm \ref{ASWD} is set to 5.
-The hyperparameter $\lambda$ is set to 0.5 to introduce slightly larger regularization of the optimization objective due to the small output values from the feature layer $h_\psi$.
+The hyperparameter $\lambda$ is set to 1.01 to guarantee that the ASWD being a valid metric and introduce slightly larger regularization of the optimization objective due to the small output values from the feature layer $h_\psi$.

-\section{Additional results in the sliced Wasserstein flow \\ experiment}
+\section{Additional results in the sliced Wasserstein flow experiment}